tobiassjosten/go-simpex/README.md

 Changes can be suggested directly by [creating a pull request](https://github.com/tobiassjosten/go-simpex/compare) but I'd recommend starting an issue first, so you don't end up wasting your time with something I end up rejecting.

-There's an extensive test suite, along with a benchmark, which you can use to make sure that your change works and is performant.
+There's an extensive test suite, along with a benchmark and fuzzing, which you can use to make sure that your change works and is performant.
 You can run them as you would any other Go test/benchmark:

     go test ./...

     go test ./.. -bench=.

+    go test -fuzz FuzzMatch

 ### Contributors